 - Requirement 3: History 102 or History 103 (only one is required for the major)

-- It is also advisable for students to have started on their IR language requirement but this can be completed in their 3rd or 4th year.
+- It is also advisable for students to have started on their IR language requirement but this can be completed in the 3rd or 4th year.

-- If a student repeats a course, the lower grade can be dropped from the cumulative average calculation.
-This rule extends to include IR prerequisite courses.
+- If an applicant repeats a course, the lower grade will be dropped from the calculation.
+This rule extends to include IR prerequisite courses and the Arts Writing courses.

 - Check that you meet the above admission requirements.